 The 2CV was technologically advanced and innovative, with engineering such as front-wheel-drive and a front-to-rear compressed spring interconnected suspension system that gave it an incredible “floating” ride.

 Commencing in the 1970’s Citroën offered decorative models of various themes.
-Ten special editions that were launched in France and other European countries:
+Ten special editions were launched in France and other European countries:

 France: